-Bread and olives were swiftly delivered – a generous amount of both – while we ordered a bottle of Chilean Cabernet Sauvignon (in honour of the miners you see) and attempted to order several different bottles of white before finding one they actually had in stock.
+Bread and olives were swiftly delivered – a generous amount of both – while we ordered a bottle of Chilean Cabernet Sauvignon (in honour of the miners you see) and attempted to order several different bottles of viagra in spain white before finding one they actually had in stock.

 Matt’s chicken and mushroom risotto was also generously portioned.
 It wasn’t a risotto, more a chicken and tomato rice bake with some mushrooms involved somewhere along the way.
 But he enjoyed it.